iterative/studio-selfhosted/README.md

-# DVC Viewer On-Premise
+# Studio On-Premise

-This repository contains recipes for you to run Iterative Viewer on your own infrastructure, using `docker-compose` or `k8s` or one of it's flavors.
+This repository contains recipes for you to run Iterative Studio on your own infrastructure, using `docker-compose` or `k8s` or one of it's flavors.

 The guide will walk you through the preparation, customization, and basic